 1. Hide a Pinnable image with the Tasty Pins Plugin

-If you’re using WordPress, this is is the easiest method to hide a pinnable image in your blog post.
+If you’re using Wordpress, this is is the easiest method to hide a pinnable image in your blog post.
 The Tasty Pins Plugin costs $29 and adds a box to the bottom of your blog posts where you simply upload your image.

 WP Tasty then creates it’s own CSS code (it’s the same code we can create manually in the 2nd method in this article) at the top of your blog post – so it should be the first image Pinterest picks up.